awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.Console.md

    1. In the **Auto scaling** section, set the parameter settings and ensure that `AWSServiceRoleForApplicationAutoScaling_DynamoDBTable` is selected\.

 1. When the settings are as you want them, choose **Create**\.
-Your table will be created with the auto scaling parameters\.
+Your table is created with the auto scaling parameters\.

 ## Enabling DynamoDB Auto Scaling on Existing Tables<a name="AutoScaling.Console.ExistingTable"></a>

 **Note**
-DynamoDB auto scaling requires the presence of a service linked role \(*AWSServiceRoleForApplicationAutoScaling\_DynamoDBTable*\) that performs auto scaling actions on your behalf\.
+DynamoDB auto scaling requires the presence of a service linked role \(`AWSServiceRoleForApplicationAutoScaling_DynamoDBTable`\) that performs auto scaling actions on your behalf\.
 This role is created automatically for you\.
 For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.
 If you have never used DynamoDB auto scaling before, see [Creating a New Table with Auto Scaling Enabled](#AutoScaling.Console.NewTable)\.

-To enable DynamoDB auto scaling for an existing table, do the following:
+**To enable DynamoDB auto scaling for an existing table**

 1. Open the DynamoDB console at [https://console\.aws\.amazon\.com/dynamodb/](https://console.aws.amazon.com/dynamodb/)\.